DeaXhavara/CyberPrint/README.md

 CyberPrint is an open project.
 If you find it useful, feel free to **fork it**, **star it**, or submit a **pull request**.

-Bug reports, feature suggestions, and improvements are always welcome!
+Bug reports, feature suggestions, and improvements are welcome!
 As my inaugural full-stack web application, I am eager to receive constructive feedback.

 CyberPrint - Where AI meets digital well-being